fhorman/hello-world/README.md

 # hello-world
-repository created for tutorial
+Readme created for tutorial and reused for ADO tutorial.

-This text exists only in branch-1
+This text was created in the 'master' branch.

-Here is some text that was added with branch-2